-1-mile bridge opened in 2014.
+-- 1-mile bridge opened in 2014.
 It has 10-ft paved shoulders; be cautious of drainage grates.
 Alternative route is rough gravel road on levee north of highway. note: access to levee road only at Mile 61, 66 (foot bridge), 71.

--- Krome Avenue area - Construction project began in February 2015 and has been completed with a separated pathway (on east side) is partially completed south of US41; be aware of construction activity while road is being widened.
+-- Krome Avenue - Construction project to widen the road began in February 2015 and has been completed with a separated pathway (on east side) for 8.5 miles south of US41; be aware of continued construction activity south to Homestead.
 For information about segments under construction, visit website http://www.fdotmiamidade.com/krome.

 • see mileage chart for more precise distances between facilities